 One of the advantages to working with pastels is the ability to produce paintings quickly.
 The characteristics of the medium allow it to be applied in large quantities and layered easily.
 Pastels can produce depth in color and value without a great deal of effort.
 Other mediums may require more time and attention to produce the same results that can be achieved with pastels in less time.

 Details can be implied with pastels through relationships of color and value.
 The trick of course, is learning how to create these implied details in a painting.
-These skills are typically developed through practice and experience, but a few tips are offered below the video.
+These skills are typically developed through practice and experience, but a few tips are offered below.